oseyemiprecious/Trivia-app/backend/README.md

 ## Getting Started

+Getting Started
-Base URL: At present, this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted at the default http://127.0.0.1:5000/, which is set as proxy in the frontend configuration.
+Base URL: At present this app can only be run locally and is not hosted as a base URL.
+The backend app is hosted at the default, http://127.0.0.1:5000/, which is set as a proxy in the frontend configuration.
+Authentication: This version of the application does not require authentication or API keys.
 Error Handling
 Errors are returned as JSON objects in the following format:

 {